oscarsaleta/mkefly.github.io/index.md

         <img src="{% link assets/images/Sigmoid-simulation-linear.png %}" alt="" data-position="center center" width="100%"/>
     </div>
         <div class="row top-buffer1"></div>
-<p>In this figure we compare the current number of COVID-19 fatalities to date shown as color dots, with the multiple projections drawn from the posterior predictive distribution; this projections are shown as faint solid lines (note that the more lines we have the more likely that path will be).
-We have have defined time zero for each country to the day they anounced their first fatality record.
+<p>In this figure we compare the current number of COVID-19 fatalities to date shown with color dots, with the multiple projections drawn from the posterior predictive distribution; this projections are shown as faint solid lines (note that the more lines we have the more likely that path will be).
+We have defined the zeroth time for each country to the day they anounced their first fatality record.
 The vertical grid lines represent important events that may have affected the growing rate as the separate lockdowns (LD) applied by China, Italy and Spain.
 Note that all curves have been drawn from a <a data-scroll href="#logistic">logistic model</a> and predict the # fatalities (N) for each country analysed here.</p>
     <div class="image">
         <img src="{% link assets/images/Sigmoid-simulation-log.png %}" alt="" data-position="center center" width="100%"/>
     </div>
     <div class="row top-buffer1"></div>
-            <p>This figure shows the same results as the previews one but now we have changed the Total # of deaths axis to a logaritmic scale.
-This generates a visual straigth line at the begining of the outbreak and it "bendsdown" as if surpases the inflexion point; this point correspond to the moment for wich the evolution or the growth starts to slowdown.</p>
+            <p>This figure shows the same results as the preview one but now we have changed the Total # of deaths axis to a logaritmic scale.
+This generates a visual straigth line at the begining of the outbreak and it "bendsdown" as if surpases the inflexion point; this point correspond to the moment for wich the evolution or the growth starts to slowdown.
+Note that our estimates are consistent with a total number of deaths within [2000, 6000] for the all four countries.
+This estimates could depend on any relaxation of the measures each country makes.</p>
 </div>

 <!-- Two -->